aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_Diffusion_Explicit.md

 and the algorithm is stable if all the eigenvalues $m_k$ of $A$ are contained in the stability region of the RK4 time integration scheme.
 The constraint on the time step is then,

 \begin{equation}
-\Delta t<2.79\frac{\Delta x^2}{4\alpha} \Leftrightarrow  F<0.7
+\Delta t\leq 2.79\frac{\Delta x^2}{4\alpha} \Leftrightarrow  F\leq 0.7
 \end{equation}

 This is a little bit less restrictive than the criteria for the forward Euler method.

 ### Modified wavenumber analysis

-We can also consider the stability of the algorithms when using periodic boundary condition.
+We can also consider the stability of the algorithms when using periodic boundary conditions.
 In that case we may use the modified wavenumber analysis that we discussed in the previous notebook.

 The temperature field is decomposed into Fourier modes: